-Every business, be it a one-man band or an enterprise, is aware that proactively listening to customers and responding to their needs can translate into a huge competitive advantage.
-Yet most struggle to understand how their audience really feel about the brand and how they can refine their business model to match those expectations.
+Every business, be it a one-person band or an enterprise, is aware that proactively listening to customers and responding to their needs can translate into a huge competitive advantage.
+Yet, most struggle to understand how their audience really feels about the brand and how they can refine their business model to match those expectations.

-While customer satisfaction surveys are a great way to capture the brand sentiment, the truth is that like all business processes, they need to be fine-tuned to reach the right customer segment.
+While customer satisfaction surveys are a great way to capture brand sentiment, the truth is that like all business processes, they must be fine-tuned to reach the right customer segment.

-For instance, imagine a company that has an NPS® rank of 50 (60% Promoters, 10% Detractors and 30% Passives).
-Based on the score itself, it might feel that the customer satisfaction is high and the company is poised to be a market leader.
-But, what if the survey had a poor response rate of only 10%?
+For instance, imagine a company with an NPS® score of 50 (60% Promoters, 10% Detractors and 30% Passives).
+Based on the score itself, it might feel that customer satisfaction is high and the company is poised to be a market leader.
+But what if the survey had a poor response rate of only 10%?
 What if, out of the 90% of non-respondents, there were 10% Promoters, 40% Passives, and 50% Detractors?

-However, figuring out the most effective channels to capture customer feedback can be challenging, as businesses have little insights on where and when to survey their customers.
+However, figuring out the most effective channels to capture customer feedback can be challenging, as businesses have little insight into where and when to survey their customers.

-In this article, we look at the most popular channels (email, in-app, SMS, phone and messenger) for running NPS surveys, analyze their pros and cons and what they are best suited for.
-Once you get an understanding of each customer feedback channel, you’re armed at all points to develop a viable strategy aimed at meeting your business goals.
+In this article, we look at the most popular channels (email, web pop-up, SMS, mobile in-app, phone and messengers) for running NPS surveys, analyze their pros and cons and what they are best suited for.
+Once you gain an understanding of each customer feedback channel, you’re armed at all points to develop a viable strategy and meet your business goals.

 1. Email surveys

 Good old emails remain one of the most efficient methods of interaction between a company and its customers.
-It is a channel that is used extensively for sending NPS surveys, due to the low investment and high productivity for gathering insightful data.
+It is a channel used extensively for sending NPS surveys due to the low investment and high productivity for gathering insightful data.

 However, it is less personal, so the open and response rates aren’t the strong point of email surveys.
-According to the DMA’s Email benchmarking report for 2018, email open rates across industries are on average at 18,1%, less than the case of other channels.
+According to the DMA’s Email benchmarking report for 2021, email open rates across industries are, on average, at 19,2%.
+Although there is a slight increase compared to a pre-pandemic value of 18,1%, it is still less than the case of other channels.
 But, let’s take a closer look at the related advantages and disadvantages below:

 Email survey advantages

-Just like text messages, customers can respond to email NPS surveys when they’re comfortable, as it sits right in their personal inbox.
-Since clients can complete it at their own sweet time, it improves the odds of capturing qualitative open-ended feedback, as there’s no pressure or urgency to answer the survey right-away.
+Just like text messages, customers can respond to email NPS surveys when they’re comfortable, as it sits right in their inbox.
+Since clients can complete it at their own sweet time, it improves the odds of capturing qualitative open-ended feedback, as there’s no pressure or urgency to answer the survey right away.

-Email surveys measure customer loyalty towards your whole company and would not be influenced by recent experiences with a specific aspect of your business, as in the case of in-app surveys.
+Email surveys measure customer loyalty toward your whole company and would not be influenced by recent experiences with a specific aspect of your business, as in the case of in-app surveys.

 Ideally, you should be sending email NPS surveys at regular predefined intervals (30 to 90 days after the initial engagement) to accurately measure customer loyalty and capture honest open-ended feedback.